ghettosoak/mikes-living-room/lib/youtubeViaChrome/readme.md

 * left / right: scrub forward / backwards 5sec
 * ok: play / pause

 All other functions can be found in the 'shortcuts' menu.
+I've mapped them to color functions.
 They are:
-* FULLSCREEN
+* FUNCTION BLACK:     FULLSCREEN
-* SWITCH TO CHROME
+* FUNCTION YELLOW:    SWITCH TO CHROME
-* CLOSE TAB
+* FUNCTION RED:       CLOSE TAB
-* (switch to) TAB LEFT
+* FUNCTION GREEN:     (switch to) TAB LEFT
-* (switch to) TAB RIGHT
+* FUNCTION PURPLE:    (switch to) TAB RIGHT
-* STOP AUTOPLAY
+* FUNCTION PINK:      STOP AUTOPLAY
-* RESTART VIDEO
+* FUNCTION MAGENTA:   RESTART VIDEO
-* NEXT VIDEO (next in playlist, or 'up next')
+* FUNCTION TURQUOISE: NEXT VIDEO (next in playlist, or 'up next')